saphir-travel/documentation/content/developer/howtos/website_themes/shapes.rst

      - Description
    * - File location
      - `hexagons/01` corresponds to the location of your file in the `shapes` folder.
-   * - Position
+   * - position
-     - `position` defines the position of your shape.
+     - Defines the position of your shape.
-   * - Size
+   * - size
-     - `size` defines the size of your shape.
+     - Defines the size of your shape.
-   * - Colors
+   * - colors
-     - `colors` defines the color c* you want it to have (this will override the color you specified in your SVG).
+     - Defines the color c* you want it to have (this will override the color you specified in your SVG).
-   * - Repeat-x
+   * - repeat-x
-     - `repeat-x` defines if the shape is repeated horizontally.
+     - Defines if the shape is repeated horizontally.
 This key is optional and only needs to be defined if set to `true`.
-   * - Repeat-y
+   * - repeat-y
-     - `repeat-y` defines if the shape is repeated vertically.
+     - Defines if the shape is repeated vertically.
 This key is optional and only needs to be defined if set to `true`.

 Lastly, add your shape to the list of shapes available on the Website Builder.